aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### Configure Autograder.

-Once after creating an assignment, it will be redirected to a page where faculty/instructors needs to upload the zip file which was created using otter-grader package using **otter assign command.**Please refer the otter-assign section (add a link to the previous session).
+Once after creating an assignment, it will be redirected to a page where faculty/instructors needs to upload the zip file which was created using otter-grader package using **otter assign command.**Please refer the otter-assign section.
 ![](./imgs/autograder.011.png)

-Once after uploading a zip file which was created by instructor,Gradescope will process that which will roughly take 5-10 mins.So this is the process basically for instructors in terms of like (broken sentence),once they have generated the ZIP file they just upload it and the GRADESCOPE will build the image and then it will run the test cases for the notebook.
+Once after uploading a zip file which was created by instructor,Gradescope will process that which will roughly take 5-10 mins,Once they have generated the ZIP file they just upload it and the GRADESCOPE will build the image and then it will run the test cases for the notebook.

 ![](./imgs/build.012.png)